 Our primary goal was to determine how the gender proportions in the reference lists of papers published in JoCN corresponded to the gender proportions of JoCN authorship.
-Following Dworkin et al. (2020), we removed self-citations (i.e., cited articles for which either the first or last author was the either first or last author on the citing paper) to remove effects of gender differences in self-citation behaviors (King et al., 2017), and focused instead on authors' citation of other researchers in the field.
-For each of the 2,069 articles that cited other articles from JoCN and the five broad-scope journals, we computed the proportion of those citations assigned to each of the four gender citation categories, which were designated the observed proportions.
+Following Dworkin et al. (2020), we removed self-citations (i.e., cited papers for which either the first or last author was the either first or last author on the citing paper) to remove effects of gender differences in self-citation behaviors (King, Bergstrom, Correll, Jacquet, & West, 2017) and focused instead on authors' citation of other researchers in the field.
+For each of the 2069 papers that cited other papers from JoCN and the five broad-scope journals, we computed the proportion of those citations assigned to each of the four gender citation categories, which were designated the "observed" proportions.

-We computed Gender Citation Balance Indices for each of the four gender citation categories as:
+We computed Gender Citation Balance Indices for each of the four gender citation categories as

-Gender Citation Balance Index = $\frac{observed \ proportion-expected \ proportion}{expected \ proportion}$ .
-Equation 1
+$$Gender Citation Balance Index = \frac{observed prorportion - expected proportion}{expected proportion}$$ (1)

 Thus, positive values corresponded to more frequent citations of the category than expected, and negative values corresponded to less frequent citations of the category than expected.
-(Note that because we did not have JoCN publication data prior to January 2009, we used the JoCN authorship in each category during January 2009 for the expected rates of articles published in January 2009.)
-Finally, we bootstrapped the 95% confidence interval for each category using 1000 iterations of random sampling with replacement from the 2,069 articles.
+(Note that, because we did not have JoCN publication data before January 2009, we used the JoCN authorship in each category during January 2009 for the expected rates of papers published in January 2009.)
+Finally, we bootstrapped the 95% confidence interval for each category using 1000 iterations of random sampling with replacement from the 2069 papers.
 For each iteration, we determined the Gender Citation Balance Index for each category, and the 2.5th and 97.5th percentiles corresponded to the lower and upper bounds of the confidence interval for that category, respectively.